Situational awareness is being aware of your surroundings and understanding what is happening within your environment.

-Situational awareness applies on multiple levels
+Situational awareness applies to multiple levels

 It applies everywhere from the room you’re in, to the planet we live on.

-So, while you need to be aware of your immediate surroundings, you need to be aware of others areas too.
+So, while you need to be aware of your immediate surroundings, you need to be mindful of others areas too.
 You also should know what is going on in the world at large.
 For example, if you’re a pregnant woman, you may want to avoid regions with Zika virus.